Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 The following impacts should be considered when managing your mobile application's performance:

 * The default video codec defined by the WebRTC code base is VP8.
-VP8 may have performance issues, resulting in high CPU usage, increased battery usage, and a heat increase on devices with less surface area for cooling.
+Although some Android devices have HW encode/decode support for VP8, neither most of the Android devices, nor iOS devices have VP8 HW support.
+For better performance HW encode /decode capabilities should be considered.
+If HW supported codecs not being used, applications may have performance issues, resulting in high CPU usage, increased battery usage, and a heat increase on devices with less surface area for cooling.
 Alternative solutions to eliminate or lessen the impact of this behavior include:

-  * Using another codec (for example, H264 provides better CPU performance)
+  * Using HW supported codec (for example, H264 has HW support for most of the devices)

   * Using lower video resolution and fps (frame per second) in video calls